hapax/hapax.github.io/assets/chuzenji.md

 These crumbling facades chart the rise and fall of the Nikkei along with the ravages of time.

-By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride, and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a whirl, and unironically chow down on Nikko World Heritage Cheese Eggs.
+I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a whirl, or unironically chow down on Nikko World Heritage Cheese Eggs.
 Otousan falls in the water and the family laughs guilelessly.
+Clumsy Otousan!
+It is a mirage, like a Coke ad or an asset price bubble, burst abruptly by

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />